Developer Guide

 operations require state information of the current model, both classes are updated to record

 the state information and follow the singleton pattern.
-They are renamed StatefulParserUtil
+They are renamed StatefulParserUtil and

 For both classes,